allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ## The falstart
 The customer needs a database, so what can we start with?
 The database schema, of course!
-We can identify entities with ease: a transport slot, a schedule, an user (we need some authentication, right?), a … something?
+We can identify entities with ease: a transport slot, a schedule, a user (we need some authentication, right?), a … something?
-Ok, perhaps it is not the easiest way.
+Okay, perhaps it is not the easiest way.
 So why don’t we start with something else?

 Let’s choose technology!
 Let’s go into React frontend, Java+Spring backend, some SQL as persistence.
-To present a clickable version to our customer we need some warmup work to set-up an environment, create a deployable service version or GUI mockups, configure persistence and so on.
+To present a clickable version to our customer we need some warm-up work to set-up an environment, create a deployable service version or GUI mockups, configure persistence and so on.
 In general to pay attention to technical details — a necessary code to set-up something working, of which non-devs are usually not aware.